ga-wdi-pvd/group-project/prompts.md

 Build an app to build a website!
 Your app must allow non-technical users to write blog posts **and** pages for the site.
 When a visitor visits your site, they should see content.
-When a user logs in, they should see a dashboard that lets them create and edit new posts or pages.

-**Reach Goal**: Implement authorization.
+**Reach Goal**: Implement authorization: When a user logs in, they should see a dashboard that lets them create and edit new posts or pages.
 Administrators should be able to delete pages or posts, while normal users should be able to edit pages.
 Only administrators can publish a new post, normal users can only save drafts.